 State income tax 6.75% 9.9%

-• Income in Portland is 35.2% higher than in Billings, so you could earn more for doing the same job.
-The top employers in Portland include KinderCare Learning Centers, Daimler Trucks North America, and Precision Castparts.
+• You're likely to make a higher income living in Portland, where incomes are, on average, 35.2% higher than in Billings.
+Major employers in Portland include KinderCare Learning Centers, Daimler Trucks North America, and Precision Castparts.

 • Be sure to budget for higher bills in Portland, since the cost of living for a single person in Portland is 45.1% higher than in Billings.
 This includes routine expenses like utilities, groceries, clothing, and transportation.